-Mr. ABDUL BASSET ISSA: The people, they saw a taste of freedom - the children, the old people, the old ladies.
+ABDUL BASSET ISSA: The people, they saw a taste of freedom - the children, the old people, the old ladies.
 They start feel like they get rid of the disease.
 We will die.
 We will die, all of us, not to go back.

 GREENE: Now Issa, a Libyan businessman who joined the opposition, is in London.
 He's waiting for surgery on his foot, which was shot during one of the early protests in Tripoli.
 He spends his days now calling fellow rebels across Libya.
 The news hasn't been good.

-Mr. ISSA: We still have a big chance.
+BASSET ISSA: We still have a big chance.
 But as I said, we will fight until we die.
 We're going to have a country without him.
 Just a matter of time.
 I cannot say hours or days or weeks.
 It's not the end.
 It's still a matter of time.

-Government forces have already bombed an airport in the city that rebels are using as a base.
+GREENE: Government forces have already bombed an airport in the city that rebels are using as a base.
 They've also passed out leaflets to Benghazi residents, urging support for Gadhafi.
 Abdul Basset Issa said all the promises in the leaflets are a cruel reminder of a past they're trying to erase.

-Mr. ISSA: If you come back to us, we will give you this and that.
+BASSET ISSA: If you come back to us, we will give you this and that.
 He gets inside the streets but he cannot control the people's hearts and intentions.

-There's been talk of critics being arrested or disappearing in cities the government has re-taken.
+GREENE: There's been talk of critics being arrested or disappearing in cities the government has re-taken.
 This rebel supporter in the city of Sabratha was willing to talk to us early in the uprising.
 Yesterday was a different story.

-Unidentified Man: Thank you very much.
+WERTHEIMER: Thank you very much.
 I can't speak with any foreign agency here, some restrictions for me.
 Thank you.

-Yet Gadhafi's better-trained military has proven largely unstoppable, which has made rebel calls for international help even louder.
+GREENE: Yet Gadhafi's better-trained military has proven largely unstoppable, which has made rebel calls for international help even louder.
 One of Gadhafi's sons, Saif, said any outside military intervention, such as a no-fly zone, would now be pointless.

-Mr. SAIF GADHAFI: (Through translator) Military operations are over.
+SAIF GADHAFI: (Through translator) Military operations are over.
 Within 48 hours everything will be finished.
 Our forces are almost in Benghazi.
 Whatever the decision, it'll be too late.

 GREENE: In an interview with Euronews, Gadhafi's son added a message for the rebels.

-Mr. SAIF GADHAFI: (Through translator) We don't want to kill, we don't want revenge.
+GADHAFI: (Through translator) We don't want to kill, we don't want revenge.
 But traitors and mercenaries have committed crimes against the Libyan people.
 Just leave.
 Go in peace to Egypt.

 GREENE: From this spot in the center of Tripoli, I've watched fireworks this week and also heard the sound of gunfire erupting in the air.
 Gadhafi's supporters seem to be celebrating each new military victory.

-David Greene, NPR News, Tripoli.
+GREENE: David Greene, NPR News, Tripoli.